vibewell25/vibewell/docs/docs/api/type-safe-api-usage.md

 # Type-Safe API Usage Guide

-This guide explains how to use the type-safe API utilities and services in the Vibewell application, with a focus on the booking service as an example.
+This guide explains how to use the type-safe API utilities and services in the VibeWell application, with a focus on the booking service as an example.

 ## Overview